ec1oud/evproduction.org/wiki/Green_auto_racing.md

  - Green car racing
 ---

-**Northeast Sustainable Energy Association**, in the northeastern United States, organized Tour de Sol.
+Northeast Sustainable Energy Association, in the northeastern United States, organized **Tour de Sol**.
 Central to the Festival is the Road Rally for which the Tour de Sol is famous.

-Century Automotive Challenge organized by the Eastern Electric Vehicle Club,a chapter of the U. S. Electric Auto Association (EAA) is the successor of Tour de Sol Rally and happens 2007-06- 9 & 10.
+**Century Automotive Challenge**, organized by the Eastern Electric Vehicle Club a chapter of the U. S. [Electric Auto Association](/wiki/Electric_Auto_Association "wikilink") (EAA), is the successor of Tour de Sol Rally and happens 2007-06- 9 & 10.
 The rally starts on Saturday at the competition headquarters at the Burlington Country Institute of Technology at [Westampton,